 I can spend my day in front of my computer doing things related to this blog.
 I’m able to write 5,000 words a day if I want to.

-Malcolm Gladwell writes about the 10,000-Hour Rule in his best-selling book, Outliers, where he shows that remarkable people who are able to accomplish extraordinary results are those who have practiced over 10,000 hours in their lifetime.
+Malcolm Gladwell writes about the 10,000-Hour Rule in his best-selling book, Outliers, where he gives the example that remarkable people who are able to accomplish extraordinary results are those who have practiced over 10,000 hours in their lifetime.

 However, if your answer is a yes without thinking twice, you know that you’re onto something.